 - Tax-loss harvesting is available on all taxable accounts.
 Other robo-advisors may require a minimum balance before initiating tax-loss harvesting.

 - The basic fee structure of 0.50% is on the higher end in the purely digital robo-advisors space.
-Although, it’s competitive when comparing this robo-advisor to Ellevest and Betterment’s Premium plans.
+Although, it’s competitive when comparing this robo-advisor full service financial advisors.

 Is Wealthsimple Worth It?
 Robo-Advisor Review Wrap Up

-But, if you want a robo-advisor with financial advisor access, have a larger portfolio, are seeking socially responsible of Halal investments, Wealthsimple is great.
+If you want a robo-advisor with financial advisor access, have a larger portfolio, are seeking socially responsible or Halal investments, Wealthsimple is great.
 The fees are fair, for the products and services that you receive.
 For many investors, having a human advisor to consult with is very important.